jqwik-team/jqwik/BACKLOG.md

 - Check arbitrary providers for numbers that @Range annotations fit, e.g.
   `@IntRange @ForAll long aNumber` should result in a warning

+- Data-driven properties: Warnings if method parameters have other annotations than @ForAll

-- Optionally report for each property which arbitraries are used.
+- Reporting.ARBITRARIES: report for each property which arbitraries are used.

 - @ForAll
   - can be used in parameter types to choose provider method